waggle-sensor/beehive-server/publishing-tools/docs/digest-readme.md

 * Data was read from a whitelisted sensor.
 * Data value passed a simple range check.

-This file is a CSV with the following fields:
+The `data.csv` file is a CSV with the following fields:

 * `node_id` - ID of node which did the measurement.
 * `timestamp` - UTC timestamp of when the measurement was done.